-His first Hollywood film was the small but important stepping-stone film, River`s Edge (1986).
+His first Hollywood film was the small but important stepping-stone film, River’s Edge (1986).
 Later came the two Bill and Ted adventure movies (1989 and 1991) with Reeves playing an excellent air-guitar dude.
 Recalling these movies later in his career, Reeves worried that if he suddenly died they would carve the words “He played Ted” on his gravestone.
-As we now know, Reeves went on to land far more important parts in such films as Dangerous Liaisons (1988), Bram Stoker`s Dracula (1992, pictured above with Gary Oldman), and 1993’s Much Ado about Nothing, which was directed by Kenneth Branagh, who is equally at home on the stage or working in film as both a director and actor.
+As we now know, Reeves went on to land far more important parts in such films as Dangerous Liaisons (1988), Bram Stoker’s Dracula (1992, pictured above with Gary Oldman), and 1993’s Much Ado about Nothing, which was directed by Kenneth Branagh, who is equally at home on the stage or working in film as both a director and actor.
 Perhaps it was his influence that led Reeves back to the stage when in 1995 he performed in Hamlet.
 Fans from as far away as Australia and Germany traveled to Winnipeg to see him on stage.
 Kenneth Branagh is quoted as saying of Keanu Reeves, “He has the indefinable essence called star quality.”
 And by then, Reeves had become a star with the 1994 action flick Speed.
 His next large film triumph came in the first of three Matrix (1999) movies.
-The first was such a hit that it catapulted Keanu`s box office value into the rarefied atmosphere of the superstars.
+The first was such a hit that it catapulted Keanu’s box office value into the rarefied atmosphere of the superstars.
 He reportedly earned between 20- and 30-million dollars for his work on the two sequels (2003), which were shot in Australia.
 Both sequels co-starred fellow Canadian Carrie-Ann Moss.

-His work in indie films in decline for some time, things began to pick up beyond his studio work post-2010.
-For example, Reeves starred opposite Reese Witherspoon in the sci-fi romance Passengers, and in late 2013 he began work on John Wick, an indie from Thunder Road.
+His work in indie films had been in decline for some time, but things began to pick up beyond his studio work post-2010.
+For example, Reeves starred opposite Reese Witherspoon in the sci-fi romance Passengers, and in late 2013 he began work on John Wick, an indie production from Thunder Road.
 It went on to gross almost 80-million dollars worldwide or 4 times its production budget and spawned, so far, three sequels.
 John Wick, Chapter 4 is scheduled to open in March 2023.